Create Social Change

 - Which elements of the Evergreen MPA mission draw you to the program?
 For example things like working collaboratively, embracing diversity, valuing fairness and equity, etc.

-In a memo of no more than 300 words, describe and argue a position about a significant public problem or policy with which you have had personal or professional experience.
+In a memo of no more than 500 words (1-2 pages, double-spaced), describe and argue a position about a significant public problem or policy with which you have had personal or professional experience.
 This is your chance to demonstrate college-level writing and critical thinking skills.
 We will evaluate your memo based on the quality of its analysis and writing, and the coherence of its argument.

 Some options for developing your policy memo include but are not limited to: